CycloneDX/cdxgen/README.md

 </Project>
 ```

-Then, run cdxgen dotnet9 image `ghcr.io/cyclonedx/cdxgen-debian-dotnet9:v11` with the `--deep` argument.
+Then, run cdxgen cli with the `--deep` argument.

 ## License